LiliaFramework/Lilia/documentation/docs/hooks/communication_social.md

 **Purpose**

 Lets you edit the clientside model used in the main menu.
 Allows adjustments to the character model in menus.

+**When Called**

+This hook is triggered when:
+- Character models are being prepared for menu display
+- Main menu character previews are being set up
+- Before character models are rendered in menus
+- During character model initialization for UI

 **Parameters**